© COPYRIGHT NOW UNBANNED PUBLICATIONS ALL RIGHT RESERVED

 Imbolg or Spring Day – Roman Catholic St. Brigit’s Day, Groundhog Day and May Day

-So, on this day, worshippers of Bridged still light candles, firecrackers, and bon fires (or sacrificial bone fires) in honor and worship of this creation and fire goddess.
-As all the other traditions of Catholicism, the Roman Catholic Church Christianized this goddess as ‘saint’ Brigit – the so-called “patron saint (or goddess) of fire, smith craft, poetry, and healing.”
-To suit Christian tradition, the papacy changed the pagan fire festival of Imbolc to ‘Candle Mass,’ ‘Saint Bridget’s Day,’ or the ‘day of Mary of the Candles’ – that is ‘Mother’ Mary, worshipped as the fire and creation goddess Bridged.
+So, on this day, worshipers of Bridged still light candles, firecrackers, and bon fires (or sacrificial bone fires) in worship to this creation and fire goddess.
+As all the other traditions of Christianity, church leaders Christianized this pagan goddess as ‘saint’ Brigit – the so-called “patron saint (or goddess) of fire, smith craft, poetry, and healing.”
+To suit Christian tradition, the papacy changed the pagan fire festival of Imbolc to ‘Candle Mass,’ ‘Saint Bridget’s Day,’ or the ‘Day of Mary of the Candles’ – that is ‘Mother’ Mary, worshiped as the fire and creation goddess Bridged!
 Furthermore, the Vatican had the audacity to call their Christian-pagan Candle Mass “a day of blessing and healing.”
 [Partly from Wikipedia.]

-Americans renamed the fertility feast of Imbolc to Groundhog Day.
-To see if the coming summer would be “blessed,” they watched animals to see if they would come out of the winter hibernation on Groundhog Day, (which supposedly predicts the weather for the coming season,) to “Groundhog Day.”
+Americans renamed the fertility feast of Imbolc or ‘saint’ Brigit to Groundhog Day.
+To predict that the coming summer would be “blessed,” they monitor the behavior of animals to see if they come out of their winter hibernation on Groundhog Day, which supposedly foretells the weather for the coming season.

-May Day, or Spring Day is a festival which, in some way or another, relates to every culture on the globe.
-The origin, however, is seated in the worship of the Greek ‘Mother Earth’ goddess Maia – or the Irish goddess Bridged.
+May Day or Spring Day is a festival which, in some way or another, relates to every culture on the globe.
+The origin, however, is seated in the worship of the Greek ‘Mother Earth’ goddess Maia – or the Irish fertility goddess Brigit.
 Romans knew Maia as the ‘mother’ of the Roman god Mercury.
-Some knew Bridget, or all plant and animal life in the personage of a goddess, by the names Flora and Fauna, or ‘Mother Nature.’
+Some knew Brigit, (or all plant and animal life in the personage of a goddess,) by the names Flora (plants) and Fauna (animals,) or ‘Mother Nature.’
 On May Day, Bridget, Flora/Fauna, (nature itself,) or Maia was, or is especially revered as the goddess in the form of blossoms, flowers, leaves, and other vegetation.